peterwade153/routable/README.md

 # routable

 ### DESCRIPTION
-Django REST API that powers routable.
+Django REST API powering routable.

 The API is Built with Python 3.7, Django 3.0 and Django Rest Framework 3.11 and a SQLite Database.